factom-protocol/FIS/FIS/DID.md

 The id must be a valid DID with the format `factom-did#key-identifier`, It is allowed to only use the `#key-identifier` whenever the id is about the current DID itself.
 where:

-- **factomd-did** is the DID on factor, containing a factom-chain-id.
+- **factomd-did** is the DID on factom, containing a factom-chain-id.
 This part it optional as long as the id is about the DID itself.
 A fully resolved DID document will however always contain the factom-did.

 - **key-identifier** is a sequence of up to 32 lowercase alphanumeric characters, plus hyphen, without spaces (i.e. KEY_IDENTIFIER matches the regular